Creative media-makers flock to Portland, embracing a unique creative ecosystem here that isn’t content to be contained.

 Ultimately, the Labs are focused on improving equity, creative diversity, and sustainability in cinematic storytelling in all its forms.
 In our ongoing commitment to inclusion in media arts, at least 50% of artists who participate in the Sustainability Labs will be representative of marginalized or underrepresented communities (Black, indigenous, artists of color, women artists, trans/nonbinary artists).
 We will also bring together both NW artists and (inter)national artists, uplifting the region’s talent to a global scale and creating long-lasting interconnected cohorts that can support one another now and into the future.

-This project is supported in part by an award from the National Endowment for the Arts and generous contributions from Joan Cirillo and Roger Cooke.
+This project is supported in part by an award from the National Endowment for the Arts and generous contributions from Joan Cirillo, Roger Cooke, and the Reil Foundation for Arts & Creativity.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov

 The Northwest Film Center serves the community through Cinema Unbound exhibition programming, education, and artist services programs by questioning for whom, by whom, and how cinematic stories are told.
 With these programs, we aim for a future where cinema is unbound: where the original, the interconnected, and the unexpected are the new norm; where we strive to think bigger, try new things, and push forward and transform the field.